 Trailer breakdown during transformer move disrupts morning commute

 Police say a trailer moving a large transformer broke down around 3:30 a.m.
-Monday and as a result, traffic will be blocked on Clarence Avenue between Donnelly Street and Hudson Street.
+Monday and as a result, traffic was blocked on Clarence Avenue between Donnelly and Hudson streets.

 Correction